ali5ter/gcode-sender/README.md

-Monitor and gCode sender for Arduino
+Monitor and g-code sender for Arduino and Arduino grblShield

-These simple bash scripts were originally written to test my Shapeoko CNC machine.
+These simple bash scripts are originally written to test my Shapeoko CNC machine.
+If they're of any use, please fork away.

 Dependencies
 ------------